MobileToolkit/Glover/README.md

 Latest stable release is always available in [releases](https://github.com/MobileToolkit/Glover-iOS/releases) (both binary & source).

-The recommended way to install Glover is to download the binary release, unzip it & just drag & drop **Glover.framework** into your Xcode project.
+The recommended way to install Glover is to download the binary release.
+After downloading please unzip it and just drag & drop **Glover.framework** into your Xcode project.

 ## Getting Started